 Helping with homework

 Quality beats quantity.
 A focused 5–10 minute practice session daily is more effective than longer, inconsistent sessions.
-Use the weekly goal your teacher shares.
+Use the lesson goal your teacher shares.

 Keep practice short and playful: 5–10 minutes of focused work after class is most effective.